niiiils/boilerplate/README.md

 ###  ✨ Nils' Boilerplate

-This repository can be cloned and
+### About

+This boilerplate aims to provide an out-of-the-box project-scaffolding to build products/apps on the internet.

+This is an open source project, feel free to add whatever features you think add something meaningful to the boilerplate project.

-### Features to add
+### Features to add (TODO)

 - [ ] Controllers
 - [ ] Models